 5 Ways to Get a Smaller Car Loan

-According to Experian’s State of the Automotive Finance Market survey from the fourth quarter of 2019, the average new car loan came out to $32,797 with an average monthly payment of $554.
-Meanwhile, the average amount borrowed for a used car was $20,554 with an average payment of $393.
-The average length of these loans was 69 months and 65 months, respectively.
+A small car loan may seem impossible when prices and payments are on the rise.
+According to Experian’s State of the Automotive Finance Market survey from the third quarter of 2020, the average new car loan came out to $34,635 with an average monthly payment of $563.
+Meanwhile, the average amount borrowed for a used car was $21,438 with an average payment of $397.
+The average length of these loans was 70 months and 65 months, respectively.

 These huge numbers highlight just how expensive buying — and financing — a car can be.
-To avoid a large monthly payment you can barely afford, however, it’s crucial to minimize the amount you borrow as much as you can.
-While the car-buying process looks different for everyone, here is our list of five ways to get a smaller car loan:
+While the car-buying process looks different for everyone, it is possible to get an auto loan for less by using these five strategies:

 - Save up a large down payment